googleapis/google-cloud-dotnet/PROCESSES.md

 include in the history.
 (The filenames are displayed as the output of this command.)

-5. Assuming you're only releasing a single package, run `./prepare-release.sh commit`.
+5. If you're only releasing a single package, run `./prepare-release.sh commit`.
 This will commit all the current changes, with a message taken from the version history for the package.
 Use `git commit --amend` to change the commit message if you need to.

-If you're releasing more than one package, commit the changes manually with a suitable message.
-  - When using `./prepare-release push` below, make sure the commit contains lines formatted as
+    If you're releasing more than one package, use `./prepare-release.sh commit-multiple <commit title>`, e.g.
-    `- Release XYZ version ABC`
+    `./prepare-release.sh commit-multiple "Release Spanner libraries version 3.3.0"`.
-    with one such line per package.
-That will allow for automatic tagging later.
+    Alternatively, create the commit manually, including one line per package of the form `- Release XYZ version ABC`.

 6. Run `./prepare-release push` to push the current branch and create a pull request with the `autorelease: pending` tag.
 Note that